larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 those days that just make up.
 However, there was one.
 (25:01)
-The deck had made two.
+DEC had made two.
 Yeah, that's his.
 February 15, 1970.
 So so this one, yeah.
-Anyway, yeah, yeah there was a deck had made.
+Anyway, yeah, yeah there was a DEC had made.
 Two color displays as an
 experiment and these were.
 Really humongous.